alexanderthclark/Stats1101/_sources/intro.md

 4. Power
 5. Multiple linear regression (if time allows)

 Sections marked "Extension" go beyond the book's treatment of a subject.
-These sections are meant to help test your comfort with the ideas, either developing a deeper understanding (e.g., Section TKTK) or broadening the context (e.g., Section TKTK).
+These sections are meant to help test your comfort with the ideas, either developing a deeper understanding or broadening the context.

 The provided exercises supplement the exercises in {cite}`freedman2007statistics`.
 Use the textbook exercises to drill the concepts before attempting the exercises here.